Last Updated on March 16, 2022 by

 Conclusion

 We have looked at all the differences between Australian rules football and rugby.
-In rugby, you can score by kicking a goal, whereas in Australian rules your score by getting the ball over the line.
+In rugby, you can score by kicking a goal, whereas in Australian rules you score by getting the ball over the line.

-The rugby game is made up of two 40 minute halves, whereas an Aussie rules game consists of four quarters each twenty minutes long.
+The rugby game is made up of two 40-minute halves, whereas an Aussie rules game consists of four quarters each twenty minutes long.
 One of the main differences between rugby and Australian Rules football is that the former is played on a rectangular field whereas the latter one has an oval shape.

 A rugby ball is slightly wider than an Australian rules football and is also much longer, about 72 to 76 centimeters for a rugby ball as compared to 63 to 68 cm for an Australian rules football.
-In rugby it’s possible to play players from the opposition offside bypassing or kicking a ball behind their backs but not in the case of Australian Rules.
+In rugby, it’s possible to play players from the opposition offside bypassing or kicking a ball behind their backs but not in the case of Australian Rules.